-(1) Seating capacity: The maximum number of occupants that can be seated in the vehicle.

-(2) Vehicle load limit: See loading information in the Technical and consumer information section.
+- (1) Seating capacity: The maximum number of occupants that can be seated in the vehicle. - Vehicle load limit: See loading information in the "Technical and consumer information" section.

-(3) Original tire size: The size of the tires originally installed on the vehicle at the factory.

-- (4) Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
+- 3 Original (tire) size: The size of the tires originally installed on the vehicle at the factory. - 4 Cold tire (inflation) pressure: Inflate the tires to this pressure when the tires are cold.
 Tires are considered COLD after the vehicle has been parked for 3 or more hours, or driven less than 1 mile (1.6 km) at moderate speeds.
-The recommended cold tire inflation is set by the manufacturer to provide the best tire wear and vehicle handling characteristics based on the vehicles GVWR. - (5) Tire size refer to "Tire labeling" later in this section. - (6) and (7) Spare tire size or compact spare tire size (if so equipped)
+The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear, vehicle handling, driveability, tire noise, etc., up to the vehicle's GVWR.

+- 5 Tire size refer to "Tire labeling" later in this section. - Spare tire size or compact spare tire size (if so equipped)